hudson-trading/netbox-nagios/README.md

 # Nagios Status in NetBox

-Plugin to show Nagios host and service status in NetBox on the device page.
+Plugin to show Nagios host and service status in NetBox on the device and VM page.

 ![Preview](docs/images/preview.png)